nodeNINJAr/nexus-tech-client/README.md

   - View, edit, and delete work entries in a table.
   - Updates and delete reflect immediately without page reload.
 - **/payment-history**:
-  - View salary payment history with pagination/infinite scrolling for more than five rows.
+  - View salary payment history with pagination scrolling for more than five rows.

 ### HR Dashboard
 - **/employee-list**: